kasbah/jekyll-actions-test/README.md

 This is the gitbuilding website.
-It should be live at [gitbuilding.io](http://gitbuilding.io).
+It is live at [gitbuilding.io](http://gitbuilding.io).

+The [GitLab.io version](https://bath_open_instrumentation_group.gitlab.io/git-building-website/)  is pretty broken as the baseurl in Jekyll is set so the external website works.